lavanyanigam/VLG-Blog/blog.md

 ![](images_blog/ldms.png)

 Traditional diffusion models (DDPMs) worked in high-dimensional pixel spaces, making them computationally expensive to train and very slow to generate images.
-Because of this, they could not produce high-resolution outputs.
+Because of this, they could not produce high-resolution outputs efficiently.

 In other words, these traditional models processed the entire high-resolution image tensor as it was for most of the training.
 Imagine running heavy computations 1,000 times on a $1024 \times 1024 \times 3$ tensor.
 Only the GPU cost would dig holes in your pockets.